-7. Treasurer's Report (Revenues and Expenses)
+8. Treasurer's Report (Revenues and Expenses)

-• A statement of the rebates that have been received by the local and a list of the expenses paid out.
+• Secretary-Treasurer will report on the statement outlining the rebates that have been received by the local and a list of the expenses paid out.
 All expenses need to be supported by a standing motion or a previously passed motion.
 A reconciled bank balance is also required.

-8. Trustees' Report:
+9. Trustees' Report: